show / hide menu

 ADA Compliance

-ADA compliance stands for the Americans with Disabilities Act Standards for Accessible Design.
-This law mandates that all electronic information and technology, including websites, must be accessible to individuals with disabilities.
-The ADA is a civil rights statute that prohibits discrimination against people with disabilities across various aspects of public life, such as employment, education, transportation, and access to public and private facilities.
+ADA Compliance refers to meeting the requirements set forth by the Americans with Disabilities Act (ADA) Standards for Accessible Design.
+This legislation mandates that all electronic content and technology—including websites—must be accessible to people with disabilities.
+As a civil rights law, the ADA ensures equal access and prohibits discrimination in various areas of public life, including employment, education, transportation, and access to both public and private spaces.

 Challenges and Solutions

-Websites are often designed in a manner that unintentionally creates barriers for people with disabilities, similar to physical barriers like steps that hinder access to buildings.
-These barriers prevent individuals with disabilities from accessing information and services available online from businesses and government entities.
-However, these barriers can be mitigated or eliminated to ensure website accessibility for all users, including those with disabilities.
+Websites are often designed in ways that unintentionally create obstacles for individuals with disabilities—much like physical barriers, such as stairs, can prevent access to buildings.
+These digital barriers can limit access to important information and services provided by businesses and government agencies.
+Fortunately, such barriers can be addressed or removed to make websites fully accessible to all users, including those with disabilities.

-The ADA compliance feature has been implemented to ensure that our websites are accessible to individuals with disabilities.
-ADA guidelines mandate certain businesses to provide accommodations for people with disabilities, including ensuring that website content is accessible to all users.
-This includes individuals who are blind, deaf, or have other disabilities and rely on assistive technologies such as screen readers, voice commands, or captioning to navigate the web.
+To support this, an ADA compliance feature has been implemented to ensure our websites meet accessibility standards.
+The Americans with Disabilities Act (ADA) requires certain businesses to provide reasonable accommodations for individuals with disabilities, including making their digital content accessible.
+This means ensuring that users who are blind, deaf, or have other impairments—and who rely on assistive technologies such as screen readers, voice controls, or captions—can effectively navigate and use the website.

 Implementation

-People with disabilities use various methods to navigate the web.
-For instance, individuals who are blind may utilize screen readers, devices that audibly present on-screen text.
-Those who are deaf or hard of hearing may rely on captioning, while individuals with mobility impairments may use voice recognition software to control devices through verbal commands.
+People with disabilities use a variety of tools and techniques to access and navigate the web.
+For example, individuals who are blind often rely on screen readers, which convert on-screen text into spoken words.
+Those who are deaf or hard of hearing may depend on captions to access audio content.
+Meanwhile, individuals with mobility impairments may use voice recognition software to operate their devices through spoken commands.

 Steps for Implementation

-Please note that controls with buttons will only be read when the button is focused.
+Please note that controls with buttons such as peoplepicker will only be read when the button is focused.
 For instance, the people picker control’s aria-label property will be read after its text area value when the browse button is focused.

 By implementing these steps, we ensure that our websites are accessible to individuals with disabilities, in compliance with ADA guidelines.
 This approach enhances inclusivity and ensures equal access to online resources for all users.